apljungquist/diagv/README.md

 ## Usage
 Look in `examples/simple.py` for a toy simple app that demonstrates how the package can be used.

-## Problems
+## Deficiencies
-Many opportunities for improvement can be foreseen but have not been implemented because
-* a lack of time,
-* insufficient value, or
-* excessive cost.

-This section documents what they are and some ideas around how to implement them.
+This section documents foreseen deficiencies and ideas around if and how they can be addressed

 ### Shared, mutable state
 If a node mutates its inputs it may affect other nodes that also received the same input.